Nerajno/Trapper_Keeper-v1/README.md

 - [Bootstrap](https://dev.to/antman/using-bootstrap-4-in-rails-6-39hk) ~ specifically [Bootstarp Ruby Gem](https://github.com/twbs/bootstrap-rubygem)
 - [Devise gem](https://github.com/heartcombo/devise) ~ for authorization/authentication.

+## Start/Initialization

+## Tests

 ## Features
-- Users can create, update and delete a profile for their selves, it also has the capability for password recovery.
+- Users can create, update and delete a profile for theirselves, it also has the capability for password recovery.
 - Users have the ability to create profiles, update profiles for their friends and delete these profiles.